 Laws about blunt weapons, such as billie clubs (also spelled "billy"), are extremely varied, ranging from no controls to prohibition.
-Like many of the weapons discussed in this section, they are often prohibited from public carry by general laws against carrying dangerous weapons.
+Like some other weapons discussed in this section, they may be prohibited from public carry by general laws against carrying dangerous weapons.

-13. Precisely speaking, "Mace" is the name of a product invented in 1965, using aerosol as a carrier for tear gas.
+^{13.} Precisely speaking, "Mace" is the name of a product invented in 1965, using aerosol as a carrier for tear gas.
 The product's popularity led to "mace" becoming a common, but incorrect, term for defensive sprays from other manufacturers.
 Separately, "mace" is also the name of a spice made from nutmeg coatings, and a heavy medieval war club with a round, spiked, or flanged metal head.